What is colocation?

 - Minimising Capex: Building a data centre from scratch requires investment and expertise that many businesses don’t currently have in-house.
 Data centre design is critical in ensuring high performance for needs now and also future requirements for bandwidth, power, connectivity and reliability.

-- Cloud Connectivity: Colocating at a facility like Interxion London’s Brick Lane campus allows businesses direct public and private connections to multiple cloud providers like Google Cloud Platform, AWS, and Microsoft Azure.
+- Cloud Connectivity: Colocating at a facility like The City of London campus allows businesses direct public and private connections to multiple cloud providers like Google Cloud Platform, AWS, and Microsoft Azure.
 This gives enterprises the flexibility to adjust workloads and best serve IT needs, with full control and visibility of compute resources actioned in a secure, scalable fashion.

-- Connected Communities: At Interxion London, colocation facilities at Brick Lane have become connected hubs of businesses where strategic connectivity is realised and mutual benefits can be leveraged through communities of interest.
+- Connected Communities: Our colocation facilities have become connected hubs of businesses where strategic connectivity is realised and mutual benefits can be leveraged through communities of interest.
 Financial services can benefit from low latency connections to markets, trade data providers, and partners to get a competitive edge over their rivals where every millisecond counts.

 How much does colocation cost?